 The regular cleaner is normally self-employed and should have their own public liability insurance.
 If you are recruiting your own cleaner make sure you get proof of ID and ask for at least 2 references.

 The pricing is often split into two payments.
-The fist part of the hourly rate payment goes directly to the cleaner as cash or a cheque.
-The remaining amount e.g £3 per hour, is paid to the cleaning company via a monthly standing order.
+The first part of the hourly rate payment goes directly to the cleaner as cash or a cheque.
+The remaining amount e.g £3 per hour is paid to the cleaning company via monthly standing order.
 This fee covers things like replacing a cleaner if they are ill, vetting the cleaner, ensuring the cleaners public liability is up to date etc.